-Have you ever seen anything as cute as a cockapoo puppy walking along with their hips swaying like they are full of sass and attitude?
-The same puppy that when he or she sits themselves down they flop down and look similar to a frog with their hips spread out.
+Have you ever seen anything as cute as a cockapoo puppy walking with its hips swaying like they are full of sass and attitude?
+When he or she sits down, the same puppy flops down and looks like a frog with its hips spread out.

-Although this is the kinda thing that was seemingly made for memes and viral videos, it is not nearly as harmless as it looks.
-A veterinarian would look at the puppy with different thoughts and none of them revolving around the idea that it is cute in any shape or form.
-Swaying hips are a very worrying sign that the dog will have problems later in their life.
+Although this is the kind of thing that was seemingly made for memes and viral videos, cockapoo back leg problems are not nearly as harmless as it looks.
+A veterinarian would look at the puppy with different thoughts, none revolving around the idea that it is cute in any shape or form.
+Swaying hips are a very worrying sign that the dog will have problems later in life.

 It is clear signs that they are suffering from Canine Hip Dysplasia, even if it is just in the earliest stages.
-If this is your first time hearing about this condition, then we would recommend that you read through the following guide.
-In it, we will discuss exactly what this condition is, the kind of breeds that are most likely to develop it, the various factors that can cause it and aggravate it, how to spot it in your own dog and how to prevent and treat it.
+If this is your first time hearing about this condition, we recommend reading through the following guide.
+In it, we will discuss exactly what this condition is, the kind of breeds that are most likely to develop it, the various factors that can cause and aggravate it, how to spot it in your dog and how to prevent and treat it.

 What is CHD or Canine Dysplasia?

 CHD, known in shorthand, is Canine Hip Dysplasia and describes hip joint malformation.
 It not only can cause your dog a lot of pain, but it can also affect your cockapoo’s ability to move around freely.